[Flash Non-Fiction] Onomatopoeia

-2:05:00 AMIn my first manic episode, 18-years-old, I had been restrained to a bed in leather cuffs -- hands and feet (standard protocol for psychiatric units at the time -- early 90's); and, while chewing at on the leather restraints, I was pondering what, if anything, was funny about that joke: "Why did the chicken cross the road?
+8:00:00 AMIn my first manic episode, 18-years-old, I had been restrained to a bed in leather cuffs -- hands and feet (standard protocol for psychiatric units at the time -- early 90's); and, while chewing at on the leather restraints, I was pondering what, if anything, was funny about that joke: "Why did the chicken cross the road? ...
 To get to the other side."

 In the midst of reflecting on Fatherhood, the concept, and which came first -- the chicken or the egg, the paradox, and things like that, my dad walked into the room, and we both started laughing hysterically, because, turns out, the joke is riotusly funny.
 And, he "got it," and I got it, and we laughed together about it.
-He stood at the doorway laughing.
-He didn't come in, and I don't recall seeing him again during that first time admitted for this disease; though, I was moved to a private room shortly after that -- on the smoking side of the ward -- stage-left of the nurses station.

 He replied flatly: "Yeah."

-We never spoke about it again since.
 I had only seen him cry once before -- the moment he realized his dad would be dead -- iminently.
+That day at the hospital was the second and last time.

 "No. It's the chicken and bread diet."

-"What's that about," I asked.
 He maintained a straight face.
 We were talking in spanish.
 The joke only makes sense if it's said in spanish, but the punchline loosely translates into english as this:

-"You move one thigh over here; and the other thigh over there," he clenched both fists and repeated quickly the word for bread in spanish: "Y Pan!
+"You move one thigh over here; and the other thigh over there ... ."
+He clenched both fists and repeated quickly the word for bread in spanish: "Y Pan!
 Pan!
 Pan! ... ."

 There's a kenetic energy of hand movements that I belive would be implicit if you get the joke.